thi-ng/umbrella/packages/random-fxhash/README.md

 ## About

-@thi.ng/random compatible wrapper & utilities for fxhash's PRNG
+[@thi.ng/random](https://github.com/thi-ng/umbrella/tree/develop/packages/random) compatible wrapper & utilities for fxhash's PRNG.

 [fxhash](https://fxhash.xyz) is a platform for publishing generative art projects on the Tezos blockchain, where each individual project edition is